iluvjava/Maths/Notebook 2.0 obsidian/AMATH 561 Probability Theory/Probability Basics/Probability Spaces.md

 Probability with a bit of measure theory in it.
+You would need to read [Measure Theory Basics](../../MATH%20601%20Functional%20Analysis/Measure%20Theory%20Basics.md) for a brief introduction about the construct behind probability spaces.

 ---
 ### **Intro**

-Probability spaces are profound and they are complicated in the sene that they aggregates several realms of mathematics.
-I think it was designed to restrict the type of events that can be asked for a probability measure, and they helps with the definition of a random variable and the computations associated with random variables.
+Probability spaces are profound and they are complicated in the sense that they aggregates several realms of mathematics.
+I think it was designed to restrict the type of events that can be asked for a probability measure, and they helps with the definition of a random variable and the computations associated with random variables, more specifically, Lesbesgue integral.

 **Reference**